learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 ```

 Many JavaScript developers define the variable we called `outerContext` by the
-name `self` which sure is confusing for Ruby programmers!
-In any case, by
-using an assignment with `let`, `var` or `const`, we put the original context
+name `self`.
+In any case, by assigning it to a variable, we put the original
-within the function-level scope that the inner function encloses as a closure.
+context within the function-level scope that the inner function encloses as a
-This means inside the inner function, we can get "back" to the outer function's
+closure.
+This means inside the inner function, we can get "back" to the outer
-context.
+function's context.
 That's solution number two.

 What we would _really_ like is for there to be a way to tell the `function`
 inside of `forEach` to

 1. _Not_ declare its own context **but also**
-2. _Not_ require us to do some extra work with using `bind` or a `thisArg`.
+2. _Not_ require us to do the extra work of using `bind` or a `thisArg`.

 In ES6, JavaScript gave us an answer: the "arrow function expression."
 This is
 our third and most-preferred option.
 Nevertheless, you will see all the other